Silver Streak (Canada's Wonderland): Layout

 The coaster's layout is vastly similar to those of Vekoma's 335m Junior Coaster layout.
-After making a right hand turn, the train is pushed up the lift hill via booster wheels, all the way to the 48.6 foot height.
-It them proceeds into a helix and some other wide turns before hitting the brake run and making a right turn into the station.
+After making a right hand turn, the train is pushed up the lift hill by booster wheels, all the way to the 48.6 foot height.
+It then proceeds into a helix and some other wide turns before hitting the brake run and making a right turn into the station.
 One cycle of the ride has an approximate duration of 1 minute and 16 seconds.

 Similar rides

-Flying Ace Aerial Chase is an identical model of Silver Streak opened that same year at King's Island in Mason, Ohio, under the name Rugrats Runaway Reptar.
-It was however renamed to its current name in 2010 under Cedar Fair management.
-Another identical model also opened at Carowinds in 2003 following the success of the first two, undergoing the same names and changes as the King's Island coaster until it's retheme to Kiddy Hawk during the 2017-2018 offseason.
+Woodstock’s Air Rail is an identical model of Silver Streak opened that same year at Kings Island in Mason, Ohio, under the name Rugrats Runaway Reptar.
+It was however renamed to Flying Ace Ariel Chase in 2010 under Cedar Fair management.
+Then renamed to its current name in 2024.
+Another identical model also opened at Carowinds in 2003 following the success of the first two, under the name Rugrats Runaway Reptar.
+It was however renamed to Flying Ace Ariel Chase in 2010 until its retheme to Kiddy Hawk during the 2017-2018 offseason.